10 Most Common Pet Photography Editing Mistakes (and how to fix them)Apr 09, 2020

 Applying these adjustments together can help to sharpen important details, while preserving image quality and minimising noise.
 It's all about finding a balance between the two.

 Often global sharpening and noise reduction applied to the entire image will be enough to sharpen important details, while preserving image quality and reducing noise.
-I always zoom in to 100% and sometimes 200% whenever I am making these adjustments - pixel peeping is not a crime and in cases like this, can be essential for getting the best quality result.
+I always only zoom in to 100% whenever I am making these adjustments - pixel peeping is not a crime and in cases like this, can be essential for getting the best quality result.

 In cases of extreme noise or softness in an image, it can be better to apply sharpening and noise reduction independently to different areas of the image.
 You might want to use the Adjustment Brush to add a higher level of noise reduction to the background only, where sharp details aren’t required.
 Parts of the image that are soft that should really be sharper, might need to be selectively sharpened.